 Some of Seki’s favorite total body exercises include squats with a shoulder press, deadlift rows, walking lunges with bicep curls, push-ups, and pull-ups.

-For more inspiration, here are some equipment-free exercises that work your upper body, lower body, and whole body.
-Then, once you’re ready, you can move onto free weights, resistance bands, and more.
+For more inspiration, check out the equipment-free exercises on Aaptiv that work your upper body, lower body, and whole body.
+Then, once you’re ready, you can move onto classes with free weights, resistance bands, and more.